phulst/node-tile38/README.md

       - added support for AUTH command
       - onClose() for live fence now accepts callback method
       - fixed incorrect warning message

+0.6.5 - fixed bugs in redis communication
+      - added support for Tile38 server authentication
+      - added option to use TILE38_PASSWD env variable for authentication
+      - added option to use TILE38_PORT env variable for port config
+      - added option to use TILE38_HOST env variable for host config
+      - tests now run on default port 9851 unless TILE38_PORT is set
+      - fixed auth() function (though there should be no need to call this directly)
+      - added logging

 ```

 ## Connection